 C++ Bitset flip Function FAQs

-In the C++ programming language, the flip function changes each bit in a bitset, switching '0' to '1', and '1' to '0'.
-We can either flip all the bits simultaneously or flip just one bit at a given position.
+In C++, the flip method alters every bit within a bitset, converting '0' to '1' and '1' to '0'.
+It is possible to flip all the bits at once or toggle a single bit at a specific index.

-4) Is the flip function efficient in terms of time complexity in C++?
+4) Does the flip function demonstrate good time complexity performance in C++?